-And there was the gray wall I found the first time and no sign of the stone, then something got to my head, last time I was trying to escape when the place changed right in that moment, like it’s the trigger to make it work, I placed my hands on the wall and from it emerged like a secret chamber that made me recall the place where I found Jeremy’s head, it was deep and it was meant to crawl to get in so I did it just like the first time.
+And there was the gray wall I found the first time and no sign of the stone, then something got to my head, last time I was trying to escape when the place changed right at that moment, like it was the trigger to make it work, I placed my hands on the wall and from it emerged like a secret chamber that made me recall the place where I found Jeremy’s head, it was deep and I was meant to crawl to get in so I did it just like the first time.

 I crawled in, till I got to the real room and there it was; the red pyramidal stone and below it the gargoyle like creature I faced before, my first thought was, there must be another riddle to solve in order to get that fucking stone and I wasn’t leaving without it.

-Surprisingly this time the creature seemed dormant so I approached the stone but once I tried to grab it, I notice it wasn’t possible I was being deceived by the place, the creature and the stone were just an illusion and I heard a noise coming from behind my back.
+Surprisingly this time the creature seemed dormant so I approached the stone but once I tried to grab it, I noticed it wasn’t possible I was being deceived by the place, the creature and the stone were just an illusion and I heard a noise coming from behind my back.

 “Sheryl, you made it!”
+Leann’s voice emerging from the shadows.

 I couldn’t believe my eyes, Leann!
-Omg I went straight to hug her.
-I grabbed her with such strength that I almost hurt her, it was great to know that she wasn’t dead.
+I went straight to hug her.
+I grabbed her with such strength that I almost hurt her; it was great to know that she wasn’t dead.

 “I’m glad to see you Sheryl but you must know that my life had been spared with the condition of staying in this prison.”
+Spoke Leann.

-So, this place is a prison?
-But it changes constantly, is there a chance you could escape?
+“So, this place is a prison?
+But it changes constantly, is there a chance you could escape?”
+Expressed Sheryl.

 “Do you remember I made a pact many years ago Sheryl?”

-Of course, Jeremy’s head.
-But what does it have to do with this place Leann?
+“Of course, Jeremy’s head.
+But what does it have to do with this place Leann?”

 “The loophole where he was locked up was this same place, so as you can remember this isn’t my first time here.
-Jeremy was trapped here but managed to use us as a conduct to escape, all that power that we provide him with, all the supposed weaking after “facing the demons” just a façade to make his way out.
+Jeremy was trapped here but managed to find an ally, our ally!
+As a conduit to escape, all that power that we provided him with, all the supposed weakening after “facing the demons” just a façade to make his way out.”

-My little fucker nephew wasn’t an ignorant at all, he perfectly knew what he was doing, he didn’t do shit for us but managed to use our own powers to release himself of the deal he setup with the Trinity.
+“My little fucker nephew wasn’t an ignorant at all, he perfectly knew what he was doing, he didn’t do shit for us but managed to use our own powers to release himself of the deal he setup with the Trinity.”

 “I’m not sure if there is a way for me to leave this place, I already know of your encounters with the two sphynxes so don’t worry.
-You been wild Sheryl, struggled to survive in every single occasion and lived to tell, always remember who you are whenever you are feeling down.”
+You been wild Sheryl, struggled to survive in every single occasion and lived to tell.”

 I was so upset from not being able to get Leann out of there but also what’s the purpose of getting that stupid stone?

-I haven’t told you Leann but I made a pact with… Hecate, to bring you back.
+“I haven’t told you Leann but I made a pact with . . .
+Hecate, to bring you back.
 If that damn stone isn’t making the job, then Hecate might, no?

 No?
-Leann?
+Leann?”

 This isn’t possible she was gone!